BattlePass UI Design

 A System That Wants to Be Played

-Every design decision — from color and layout to typography and text tone — served one goal: to make this UI feel like a piece of the game’s world.
+Every design decision, from color and layout to typography and tone, served one goal.
+Make the UI feel like it belongs in the world.
 A little worn.
 A little unstable.
-But fully functional — exactly what a player would expect to find before heading into the action.
+But fully functional.
+Exactly what a player expects before heading into the action.

-This project challenged me to think critically about more than just aesthetics.
-As I dug deeper into how battle passes operate — not just visually but strategically — I began to understand how much of their success depends on psychology, economy, and rhythm.
-The real challenge wasn’t just making things look good — it was designing systems that guide players effortlessly, without confusion or fatigue.
+This project pushed me beyond aesthetics.
+As I dug into how battle passes actually work, I started to see the system behind them.
+Psychology.
+Economy.
+Rhythm.
+The real challenge wasn’t making it look good.
+It was designing something that guides players effortlessly, without confusion or fatigue.

-Ultimately, I learned that effective UX for systems like these isn’t just about usability — it’s about building momentum.
-Good design creates flow.
-It reinforces habit and is able to pull players back in not through pressure, but through clarity, structure, and trust in the experience.
+Ultimately, I learned that UX for systems like this goes beyond usability.
+It’s about building momentum.
+Good design creates flow, reinforces habit, and brings players back through clarity, structure, and trust in the experience.